Dennis-Shlaih/Flash-Cards/README.md

 ## Challenges

-- [X] Managing the state of the flashcards, such as the flashcards themselves, the current card index, and the display of questions and answers.
+- [X] Managing the state of the flashcards, such as the flashcards themselves, the current card index, and the display of questions and answers
-- [X] Maintaining a proper row format while ensuring event cards wrap correctly on different screen sizes.
+- [X] Maintaining a proper row format while ensuring event cards wrap correctly on different screen sizes
-- [X] Creating visually appealing and responsive CSS styles for the flashcards, including implementing a smooth flip animation when the card is clicked.
+- [X] Creating visually appealing and responsive CSS styles for the flashcards, including implementing a smooth flip animation when the card is clicked

 ## License